-Step 1: It's always good to have a local copy of your client's content layout files for their existing website.
+Step 1: It's always good to have a local copy of your client's content v65 folder files for their existing website.
 Murphy's law likes to keep things interesting, so having a backup copy is one extra precaution if you need to restore any files you removed accidentally.

-Before you port the development site to the live site, download a local copy of the all the client's current site files via the FTP as you will be removing or overwriting them with your new layout files.
+Before you port the development site to the live site, download a local copy of the all the client's current site files via the FTP as you will be removing or overwriting them with your new .htm files.

 Step 2: To minimize down time, you will want to manually copy all of the new content you've created from the development site to the existing site before getting to step 3.
 This may include any photo galleries, forms, products, content blocks, pod locations, blog posts, events, or pages on the redesign site that are not already on the existing site.
 Note that this step needs to be done manually through the Content Editor tools since you're not able to copy this created content over via the file system.

 If you are adding new pages and do not want them to appear until the site is ready, set the page to be inactive in the page settings as inactive pages are easier to identify than pages that is hidden.